 THIS IS AN IMPORTANT STEP to complete as it also serves as your entry to win one of five \$250 MasterCard Gift Cards.

 There are four ways to enter:

-- 1. Visit manitobastoptobacco.ca and enter results directly online under the "enter results" tab - 2.
-Fill out the paper form and mail to the address below
+- Visit manitobastoptobacco.ca and enter results directly online under the "enter results" tab OR - 2.
+Fill out the paper form and mail to the address below - 3.
+Fax to 204-948-2040

 OR